GatiAher/gatiaher-hugo/content/projects/Handwriting-Detection-With-Faster-R-CNN-plus-Experiments/index.md

 * How to use TensorBoard with PyTorch — PyTorch Tutorials 1.9.0+cu102 documentation
 * Training on Detectron2 with a Validation set, and plot loss on it to avoid overfitting

-## 9 QUALITATIVE AND QUANTITATIVE ANALYSIS OF OBJECT DETECTION CLASS CONFUSION, FALSE POSITIVES, AND FALSE NEGATIVES
+## 9 QUALITATIVE AND QUANTITATIVE ANALYSIS OF CLASS CONFUSION

 It is very useful to analyze a model's error modes, especially class confusion, false positives, and false negatives.
 I wrote a script to create a object-detection confusion matrix to identify class confusion and unpaired predictions and ground truths, and visualizing high and low confidence predictions by prediction label and ground truth label.